Embark on a Vivid Journey Through World History

 Newton at the Center

 In this book, readers watch as Copernicus's systematic observations place the sun at the center of our universe-to the dismay of establishment thinkers.
-After readers follow the achievements and frustrations of Galileo, Kepler, and Descartes, they will appreciate the amazing Isaac Newton, whose discoveries about gravity, motion, colors, calculus, and Earth's place in the universe set the stage for modern physics, astronomy, mathematics, and chemistry.
+After readers follow the achievements and frustrations of Galileo, Kepler, and Descartes, they appreciate the amazing Isaac Newton, whose discoveries about gravity, motion, colors, calculus, and Earth's place in the universe set the stage for modern physics, astronomy, mathematics, chemistry and modern political theory.
+Yes, Thomas Jefferson and John Adams both read Newton's amazing Principia.
+If the great world follows understandable rules, why can't nations do the same thing?

-What happened when Europe's massive forests got cut down so farmers could use the amazing plow?
-Read this book and find out.
-Lots of medieval and early modern history in this volume as well as concrete scientific principles.
+Lots of medieval and early modern history in this volume as well as concrete science and coordinated experiments.

 The Story of Science: Einstein Adds A New Dimension